 - Entrepreneurs, business and industrial leaders with an interest in education and employability.

-Participants will be from the UK, India, Pakistan, Sri Lanka, Bangladesh, Nepal, Afghanistan, Iran and invited participants from China, Hong Kong, Malaysia, Germany, France, UAE, Jordan, Egypt, USA and further afield.
+Participants will be from the UK, India, Pakistan, Sri Lanka, Bangladesh, Nepal, Iran and invited participants from China, Hong Kong, Malaysia, Germany, France, UAE, Jordan, Egypt, USA and further afield.

 Please contact Nishika Hassim on email@example.com if you wish to attend.